android10/Presentations/mysteries_big_codebases/hidden_mysteries_big_codebases_second_edition.md

 # **This begins with a story...**

-- Jon was a happy developer
+- You are a happy developer
-- He had a lightweight pet project
+- You have a lightweight pet project
-- He was the only maintainer
+- You are the only maintainer

-^ The project was like a baby for him.
+^ The project is like a baby for you.

 ---

 ![](coding01.jpg)

 # [fit] **One man Development Process Model.**

+picture of one man development process (gif?)

 ^ Easy to maintain.
 ^ Technical decisions are made by only one person.